Foundation Degree Professional Dance and Performance

 We recognise that embarking on a Higher Education course is a financial commitment and we strive to support talented students, to ensure that financial barriers do not limit their ability to apply or enrol onto our Undergraduate courses.
 There are a variety of ways students could potentially receive further financial support.

-UK students are eligible to apply for tuition fee and maintenance loans from Student Finance, as well as being considered for Central’s Means Tested Bursary scheme.
+UK students are eligible to apply for tuition fee and maintenance loans from Student Finance, as well as being considered for Central’s Means-Tested Bursary scheme.

 Depending on the student’s individual circumstances, additional financial support may be available from our In-House Bursaries.